Lucas-Marchand/p3-idchatserver-part2/README.md

 make
 ```

-Usage is same as project specs.
-Test scripts can also be used.
-To use the test scripts, start the run-server.sh.
-Leave it running, and then run the test.sh script to run some basic actions.
-The run-client.sh scripts is a less-featured version of the test.sh script.
+Utilize the run-server.sh and run-client.sh scripts to run the server and clients for the project. run-tests.sh is a great example of how
+docker and the IdServer can be utilized for replication and consistency with clients.
+The differences between this phase of the IdServer and
+the previous phase is that this phase has a lead server that handles communication with clients and that has backup servers that are ready to
+run an election and step into the leaders place if the leader should fail to respond to clients.
+This is shown in the run-tests.sh script where
+the docker container for the leader is killed.
+The election system is ran assigning the server with the highest PID as the winner.
+A PID in this
+context is based on communication between servers on when they were created and is assigned and coordinated by the lead server when a new server
+comes online and registers with the lead server.This model allows the IdServer to know has replicaiton and consistency.

 ## Testing
 We used the testing scripts (included with the code) to ensure that everything was working properly.
-We also tested it with a bunch of clients concurrently (multiple-clients.sh)
+We heavily utilized the run-tests.sh script
+which setup docker containers for each server to show how they can be run in a distributive manner.

 ## Reflection
-The roles were basically reversed compared to last project.
-Lucas wrote most of the code, and Jared did most of the architecture design.
-In the future, we will probably try to split both types of work between the two of us.
+RMI for java is a very difficult way to handle distributed systems.
+There seems to be an overload of error handling that is hard to track and
+troubleshoot effectively.
+There wasn't as much documentation on RMI as I would have liked there to be a little more literature on the subject.
+It seemed that RMI did not give good ways of handling timeouts with clients.
+We ended up moving to a socket based approach to check if a server
+was alive instead of trying to get a reference to its registry.